OneBraveHero/OneBraveHero/README.md

   I am looking for a job as a junior web developer
  </br>
 <!-- ![React](https://img.shields.io/badge/<LABEL>-React-<COLOR>?label=&color=D8D9CF&logo=React&labelColor=191825) -->
 I used to work as a chemist in a petroleum company.
 On my time off work I am studying to become a professional web developer.
-Right now I am seeking for oppourtunities to collaborate and work on exiting new projects 🔭!
+Right now I am seeking for oppourtunities to collaborate and work on exciting new projects 🔭!
 </br>
 ⚡Fun Facts:
 </br>
 "Im a total Geek 👾!
-Love to play D&D ⚔️ and see Anime 🥷"
+Love to play D&D ⚔️ and watch  Anime 🥷"

   <a href="https://app.daily.dev/One_Brave_hero"><img src="https://api.daily.dev/devcards/c1de6e1cee014ea9a525811c83ce3dde.png?r=9tm" width="250" align="right" alt="Anthony Diaz's Dev Card"/></a>